-"How long can I go with a cracked tooth if I have no pain or other symptoms?
+"How long can I go with a cracked tooth if I have no pain or other symptoms?"

 I cracked a molar, it is jagged, but doesn't bother me.

 So sorry to hear that you have broken one of your teeth.
 The unfortunate problem with this is that you will need to seek the care of a dentist, given that the protective covering of your enamel has now been violated.
 Without this enamel, it is only a manner of time until the root of the tooth becomes infected with the same bacteria that caused the destruction of the first tooth, and are so prevalent in the mouth.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.